protagolabs/NetMind-TF2/pretrain/ResNet50/README.md

 ## 1. data preparing ##

-**1 please download the train and val datasets from [Imagenet-1K](https://image-net.org/) （you may need to create an account to access the dataset, or check the local disk）
+1. please download the train and val datasets from [Imagenet-1K](https://image-net.org/) （you may need to create an account to access the dataset, or check the local disk）

-**2 after download the datasets (ILSVRC2012_img_train.tar and ILSVRC2012_img_val.tar), please run the scripts as
+2. after download the datasets (ILSVRC2012_img_train.tar and ILSVRC2012_img_val.tar), please run the scripts as

+'''python
 bash extract_ILSVRC.sh
+'''

 we meet the result in [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385)